-Bohuslav Cemetery has been recognised as a historic site of local significance by Mayor Vyacheslav Mykhailovych Dyachenko and the local Council.
+Bohuslav Cemetery has been officially recognised as a historic site of local significance by Mayor Vyacheslav Mykhailovych Dyachenko and the Bohuslav local Council.

-Bohuslav mayor, Vyacheslav Mykhailovych Dyachenko strongly condemned the act.
-The local Jewish community filed a police complaint, which is currently under investigation.
-In order to prevent acts of vandalism in the future, ESJF submitted a proposal to recognise the cemetery as a historic monument.
-With the strong support of Mayor Dyachenko, we are happy to report that this status has been granted, and the safety of the site is ensured.
+Mayor Dyachenko strongly condemned the act, while the local Jewish community filed a police complaint, which is still under investigation.
+In order to prevent further acts of vandalism, the ESJF submitted a proposal to have the cemetery recognised as a historical monument.
+Thanks to the staunch support of Mayor Dyachenko, we are delighted to report this status has been granted, ensuring the site will be safer in future.

 The great Yiddish-language writer Sholem Aleichem (Shalom Rabinovich) spent summers at his grandparents’ home in Bohuslav as a child, and often referred to the town in his works.
-Grandparents Moshe-Joseph and Gitl Gamarnitsky are buried in the cemetery.
+His grandparents, Moshe-Joseph and Gitl Gamarnitsky are buried in the cemetery.

-The mayor also expressed his hopes about further collaboration with the ESJF, working towards increased visibility for this rich Jewish heritage, monuments that bear witness to a long history of interethnic coexistence may be treasured and protected.
+The mayor also expressed his hopes for future collaboration with the ESJF, in the hope of working towards increased visibility for this rich Jewish heritage; that the monuments bearing witness to a long history of interethnic coexistence may be treasured and protected.

-We would like to express our gratitude to Mayor Dyachenko and the local Jewish community, especially to Roman Tivin for their support.
+We would like to express our gratitude to Mayor Dyachenko, Roman Tivin, and the local Jewish community for their support.